dabonetn/ppeb-cr/README.md

 PPEBcr - Surface Mount version of the PPEB by JasonACT

 This is my reversed engineered surface mount version of the Pi Pico PEB.
 This project is by JasonACT on Atari Age Forums.

+There are two versions of the PPEB-cr, the standard version that mounts in a Speech Syth Case (or print your own)
+And the sidemount version, that fits snug on the side of the ti, but lacks pass through to plug anything else in.

 ## Project Overview <a name="project-overview"></a>